Applying for a Grant

 - At least 3 Trustees, Directors or Management Committee members who are independent and unrelated.

 - A governing document e.g. constitution or memorandum and articles of association that show how your group is managed.

 - A bank or building society account in the name of your organisation with a minimum of two unrelated cheque signatories.

 - Accounts or a record of income and expenditure for your group, and sound plans for managing your money (if you are a new group, you will need to provide a bank statement and a project budget).

 - If your organisation works with children or vulnerable adults, you will need to have a safeguarding policy in place.
-You can information and advice on writing a safeguarding policy can be found here.
+Find information and advice on writing a safeguarding children policy here, and a safeguarding adults policy here.

 Exclusions to the above apply for The Leeds Fund Micro Grants programme and Ideas that Change Lives Fund.
 Please check the specific grant page for the full eligibility criteria for each of our programmes.

 Browse our Open Grants